-When you run a growing organisation, there’s a point where you need to consider investing in business management software that increases performance and profitability.
-A number of industry reports show that close to 50 percent of businesses have failed* IT projects.
+When you run a growing organisation, there’s a point where you need to consider upgrading or investing in new business management software to support performance and profitability goals.
+Sometimes there are other reasons for a upgrade.
+For example, cyber attackers are constantly finding new ways to exploit vulnerable systems and endangering private business and customer data.
+Older, out-of-date software are particularly vulnerable.
+Despite the significant benefits of new software a number of industry reports show that close to 50 percent of businesses have failed* IT projects.
 Here are five action points to guide your software selection journey and enable a successful implementation.

-It is recommended that you look closely at your existing business processes and map out the ones that you would like to develop.
-Be proud of the ones that work and equally critical of the ones that don’t.
-You can start with listing pain points which should form the basis for a checklist of discovery topics you’ll need to take into the vendor discovery process.
-Although it sounds obvious, it’s often a case where clients will find a number of vendors and allow them to drive the discovery process.
+Look closely at your existing business processes and map out the ones you’d like to change or develop.
+Many leaders start with listing pain points starts a checklist of discovery topics you’ll need to take in to the vendor discovery process.
+Businesses often allow vendors to drive the discovery process – perhaps because the technology being reviewed can be unfamiliar territory.
+Remember you know your business, your employees and your needs best.
 The goal should be to articulate the process requirements and openly challenge assumptions – as you can take these into the demonstration phase.
-You will quickly begin to understand where their solution adapts to, or improves, your workflows.
+This way you can easily understand where a particular solution adapts to, or improves, your workflows.

 2. Does it work out of the box?